nkamish/sass/README.md

 Sass is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets (CSS).

-To view my live link click here : https://github.com/nkamish/sass.git

-##The steps that you will need to follow while using SASS.
+## The steps that you will need to follow while using SASS.

 1. Firstly, download and install ruby if not installed. click this link to download ruby: https://rubyinstaller.org/
 2. Install sass on your local machine.